Stop Foreclosure Mortgage Refinance In Florida

 Do not fall victim to a foreclosure recovery scam.

-If any business or individual offers to help you stop foreclosure immediately by signing a document authorizing them to act on your behalf or to set up financing, do not sign without consulting a professional (an attorney or HUD-approved counselor).
+If any business or individual offers to help you stop foreclosure immediately by signing a document authorizing them to act on your behalf or to set up Stop Foreclosure mortgage refinancing , do not sign without consulting a professional (an attorney or HUD-approved counselor).
 This may be a trick to get you to sign over title to your home.
 You are then vulnerable to losing your home and all of your equity in your home to the so-called “rescuer.”

 The Consumer Financial Protection Bureau also provides useful information in avoiding scams.
 You can access the CFPB’s website on how to avoid foreclosure rescue scams here.